An Astrologer's Day MCQ with answers Class 11 English First Semester WBBHSE

 (a) the astrologer’s house

-(a) the path running through town hall place
+(b) the path running through town hall place

 (c) Guru Nayak’s village